geysertimes/geysertimes.github.io/docs/users/edit-reaction.md

   <TabItem value="web" label="Website">

     * Visit [GeyserTimes](https://geysertimes.org) with your browser.
-    * Login to your account.
+    * Log in to your account.
-    * Open the eruption or note you want to edit the comment.
+    * Open the eruption or note on which you commented.
     * In the tabs, click **Comments**.
     * In the card of the comment, click **Edit**.
     * Edit the comment.